GMHC: 2010s

+GMHC joined a coalition of AIDS organizations in signing an open letter to the Centers for Disease Control and Prevention urging that it stop using stigmatizing language, including "unprotected anal sex" in its materials.
+The letter stated that "unprotected" most often meant anal sex without a condom, but that the meaning of "unprotected" had changed alongside the approval of Truvada as pre-exposure prophylaxis.

+The organization announced Kelsey Louie as the new CEO in April 2014.

+After the approval of Truvada as pre-exposure prophylaxis in 2012, some AIDS service organizations spoke out against the drug, including Michael Weinstein of AIDS Healthcare Foundation, who called the pill a "party drug."
+However, GMHC embraced Truvada and in October 2014 released a statement saying that GMHC would advocate for the "widespread adoption" of PrEP.
+In 2016, GMHC launched an ad campaign to spread awareness around PrEP.
+The ads ran at 10 bus shelters in Brooklyn, Queens, the Bronx and uptown Manhattan.

+GMHC helped to produce the return of the drag festival Wigstock in 2018.

 The HIV prevention and testing programs expanded in the new GMHC Center for HIV Prevention at 224 West 29th Street in NYC which will include a new youth leadership-development program.
-In 2019, GMHC's Testing Center moved to 307 West 38th Street where the offices are located as of 2018..
+In 2019, GMHC's Testing Center moved to 307 West 38th Street where the offices are located as of 2018.
 In order to keep up with the COVID-19 global pandemic GMHC has begun offering HIV testing at home to make sure people are sticking to social distance guidelines.
 They have also closed their usual testing site and created an offsite location for continuing testing.
 The test results can take anywhere from 2–20 minutes for people to get an answer.
 While GMHC cannot give out HIV medications such as PrEP or PEP they can help people find options at a lower cost once they have a prescription.

 In 2015 Larry Kramer was reunited with GMHC almost thirty years after he was removed from the organization.
 Even after years of criticism from Kramer about many of the choices made by GMHC, Kelsey Louie, a member of GMHC reached out to Kramer.
 After several meetings between Kelsey and Kramer a peace offering seemed to have been reached.
-Kramer was invited to GMHC’s gala as a special guest and presented with their first ever lifetime achievement award.
+Kramer was invited to GMHC's gala as a special guest and presented with their first ever lifetime achievement award.
 Kramer held no ill will towards the organization and was happy to be invited back.
 Since his first appearance, Kramer continued to attend GMHC events and had even been invited to speak at GMHC staff meetings before his death in May 2020.